 - Graduate students pursuing a degree in Technical Japanese (which combines advanced Japanese with engineering or HCDE courses)

 - Graduate students from the UW Law School, Business School, Jackson School for International Studies, and other schools (engineering courses are not required)

 - UW Undergraduates (engineering courses are not required)

 - Business professionals whose companies conduct business with Japan (engineering courses are not required)

-TJP is housed within the Department of Human Centered Design & Engineering (formerly Department of Technical Communication) in the College of Engineering.
+TJP is housed within the Department of Human Centered Design & Engineering in the College of Engineering.